-Explore: Students will receive the materials above and will design an experiment to determine the effects of temperature on the heart rate of an aquatic organism (Daphnia magna).
-They should test at least two different temperatures and a control.
+Give students the materials, as listed above.
+Instruct them to design an experiment to determine the effects of temperature on the heart rate of an aquatic organism (here, daphnia magna).
+They should run their test at at least two different temperatures and include an appropriate control.
 Students should ask you for approval of their experimental procedure before conducting the experiment.
-Some students may increase the temperature above that which the Daphnia can survive (about 40 C); decide ahead of time with your students if they are comfortable with this possibility.
+You may want to guide your students to measure their response variable at least three times per daphnia to get an average.
+For example, their hearts beat very quickly, and it is easy to miscount.
+Also, some students may increase the temperature above that which the daphniacan survive (about 40 C); decide ahead of time with your students if they are comfortable with this possibility.

-Explain: Temperature affects the metabolism of Daphnia since they are cold-blooded; consequently their body temperature will be the same as the temperature of the water they are floating in.
-The chemical reactions that occur in the cells of Daphnia are dependent on certain enzymes, or proteins, to help the reactions proceed.
-As you increase the temperature of the water, the metabolism of the Daphnia increases as well, because chemical reactions occur faster at higher temperatures.
-This means that the heart rate will speed up in order to provide oxygen to the cells as the metabolism increases.
-However, at 40 degrees Celsius, the enzymes break down, and the chemical reactions can no longer occur, so metabolism stops and the Daphnia dies.
-In its natural environment, Daphnia does not ever experience temperatures of 40 degrees, so this is unlikely to occur.
-However, they do experience changes in temperature in their natural environment, and their metabolism does increase or decrease as the temperature changes.
+Temperature affects the metabolism of daphnia, because they are cold-blooded animals; consequently their body temperature will be the same as the temperature of the water they are floating in.
+The chemical reactions that occur in the cells of daphnia are dependent on certain enzymes, or proteins, to help the reactions proceed.
+As you increase the temperature of the water, the metabolism of the daphnia increases as well, since chemical reactions occur faster at higher temperatures.
+As the metabolism increases, the heart rate will speed up in order to provide enough oxygen to the cells.
+However, at 40 degrees Celsius, the enzymes break down, and the chemical reactions can no longer occur, so metabolism stops and the daphnia dies.
+Daphnia magna would very rarely if ever experience temperatures of 40 degrees in its natural environment, so this is unlikely to occur.
+However, they do experience temperature changes and their metabolism does increase or decrease with these changes.

 Temperature affects other organisms as well, and although you can measure stress on a larger animal, it would be unethical to test extreme temperatures.
 Discuss with students what might happen to other animals in a warmer ecosystem, beyond the effects on heart rate.
 What might happen to phytoplankton or zooplankton populations?
-Ask students to think about how growth rate increases with temperature, and whether there is an upper limit to what both plants and animals can tolerate.
-What about the animals that depend on these species?
-This lesson leads well into Lesson #3, “Long-term temperature changes in the Hudson River”.
+Ask students to think about how growth rate increases with temperature and whether there is an upper limit to what both plants and animals can tolerate.
+What about the animals that depend on these species for food or habitat creation and maintenance (including us!)?